How procurement plays its part in music festivals

 - 19 Jul 2019

-Away from good booze and great tunes, there’s a sophisticated operation underway to ensure revellers enjoy themselves safely – as well as ensuring the event actually goes ahead!
-Procurement plays a huge part in this and in this blog post, we’ll examine the role purchasing plays in festivals.
+Aside from good drinks and great tunes, there’s a sophisticated operation underway to ensure revelers enjoy themselves safely – and the event goes ahead.
+Of course, procurement plays a considerable part in this, so let’s examine the role purchasing and procurement technology play in hospitality, event planning, and festivals.

 Festivals are more popular than ever